-The purpose of the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) program is to respond to the COVID-19 pandemic's negative effects on public health and the economy, provide premium pay to essential workers during the pandemic, provide government services to the extent COVID-19 caused a reduction in revenues collected, and make necessary investments in water, sewer, or broadband infrastructure.
+The purpose of the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) program is to respond to the COVID-19 pandemic's negative effects on public health and the economy, provide premium pay to essential workers during the pandemic, provide government services to the extent COVID-19 caused a reduction in revenues collected and make necessary investments in water, sewer or broadband infrastructure.

-During 2022, the Authority spent \$11,107,274 in program funds to provide homelessness and shelter services.
-Of this amount, the Authority passed through \$10,079,848 in 19 subaward agreements to 14 subrecipients to fulfill components of the program's objectives.
-The portion of program funds the Authority passed through to the subrecipients funded homelessness mitigation projects related to COVID-19.
-These projects included COVID-19 mitigation in shelters, capacity building, emergency housing services assistance to households, rapid rehousing, safe parking, and non-congregate shelter resources.
+During 2023, the Authority spent \$23,641,074 in program funds to provide homelessness and shelter services.
+Of this amount, the Authority passed through \$21,665,841.56 in 41 subaward agreements to 21 subrecipients to fulfill some of the program's objectives.
+The program funds the Authority passed through to its subrecipients funded homelessness mitigation projects related to COVID-19.
+These projects included COVID-19 mitigation in shelters, capacity building, providing emergency housing services assistance to households, rapid rehousing, safe parking and non-congregate shelter resources.